Start Designing for Free!

 Save the Date Wording for Digital Sends

-The bigger difference is the wedding website link.
-On a printed save the date, the URL sits at the bottom of the card.
-On a digital send, it's a live link guests can click immediately.
-Make sure your website is live and has at least basic information posted (date, location, hotel block if you have one) before the save the dates go out.
-Guests will click through the same day.
+The biggest practical difference is the website link.
+On a printed save the date, the URL appears at the bottom of the card.
+On a digital send, it's a live link guests click immediately.
+Make sure the site is live and has at least date, location, and hotel block information before the save the dates go out.
+Guests visit the same day.

 Abigail Save the Date